msa-em/guide-tem-simulation/08_STEM.md

 \end{align*}

 It is important to remember the difference between the wavefunction sampling and probe step, both in units of Angstrom.
 The probe step only refers to the spacing of the initial probe, and it is entirely independent from the grid used to sample the wavefunctions and potentials.

-In [](#fig_stem_processing), we present a visualization for exploring how the integration region of flexible circular and annular detectors influence the image contrast.
-More discussion of flexible detectors in STEM experiments is in [4D-STEM](#id-4d-stem).
-In bright field imaging, we generally use a detector slightly bigger than the probe size to integrate all the information from the directly transmitted beam.
-In annular dark field (ADF) imaging the contrast is approximately $Z^\alpha$, where Z is the atomic number and $alpha$ is anywhere between 1.3 and 2 depending on the detector geometry {cite:p}`treacy2011z`.
-In a high angle annular dark field (HAADF) experiment, the contrast is even more strongly dominated by the heavy atoms.
-ADF imaging is a linear technqiue and relatively robust to sample thickness, but as can be oserved in [](#fig_stem_processing) is not well suited for visualizing light elements.
-Annular bright field imaging (ABF) uses a colleciton angle matching the outer ring of the bright field disk, and capture signals from both heavy and light elements {cite:p}`okunishi2009visualization`.

 ```{figure} #app:stem_post_processing